SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 #3305;Baxter, 2014 #3469;De Robertis, 2011 #3300} (Figure 1A).
 To determine how
 differential changes in
-the gut microbiota affected tumorigenesis, we manipulated the microbiota by administering seven different antibiotic combinations and then quantified the effects of the treatments on the number of tumors observed at the end of the model.
+the gut microbiota affected tumorigenesis, we manipulated the microbiota by administering seven different antibiotic combinations for the length of the model and then quantified the effects of the treatments on the number of tumors observed at the end of the model (Figure 1BC).
 Specifically, we treated mice with (i) no antibiotics, (ii) metronidazole, streptomycin, and vancomycin (all antibiotics), (iii) streptomycin and vancomycin ($\Delta$ metronidazole), (iv) metronidazole and vancomycin ($\Delta$ streptomycin), (v) metronidazole and streptomycin ($\Delta$ vancomycin), (vi) metronidazole, (vii) streptomycin, and (viii) vancomycin.
-Quantitative PCR targeting the 16S rRNA gene indicated that the number of copies of the 16S rRNA gene did not differ between treatment groups, indicating that the different antibiotic combinations did not affect total bacterial load.
 The three antibiotics were selected based on their reported ability to target general groups of bacteria including anaerobes (metronidazole), Gram-negatives (streptomycin), and Gram-positives (vancomycin).
-Sequencing the 16S rRNA genes that were present in the feces of conventional and antibiotic-treated mice demonstrated that the different antibiotic treatments generated different bacterial communities prior to AOM injection (Figure 1B); however, the composition of these communities could not have been predicted by the spectrum of the antibiotic that was used to treat the mice (Figure 1C,D).
-These results demonstrated that perturbation of the microbiota through the use of antibiotics yields a differential capacity for colon tumorigenesis.
+Upon necropsy we observed that perturbation of the microbiota through the use of antibiotics yielded a differential capacity for colon tumorigenesis (Figures 1BC).
+Sequencing the 16S rRNA genes that were present in the feces of conventional and antibiotic-treated mice demonstrated that the different antibiotic treatments generated different bacterial communities prior to AOM injection (Figure 1DE); however, the composition of these communities could not have been predicted by the spectrum of the antibiotic that was used to treat the mice.
+The eight community structures generated by using the untreated mice and those that received one of the seven antibiotic combinations were all significantly different from each other (all P<0.05 by AMOVA with Benjimani-Hochberg correction) with the exception of the vancomycin and $\Delta$ streptomycin treated mice (P=0.10).
+These results and an ordination of the communities indicated that the communities were non-overlapping (Figure 1E) and varied in their ability to drive tumorigenesis.